Orbifold/knwl/README.md

 - bigger models take longer to ingest data and do not perform better
 - reasoning models do not improved graph extraction quality.

+## License

+Knwl is released under the MIT License.
+See LICENSE for details.

+## Consulting & Support
+For consulting, support, or custom development services around Knwl, please contact the author at info@orbifold.net or visit https://orbifold.net/contact.

+Orbifold Consulting, based in Belgium, specialises in delivering comprehensive technical and strategic consulting services to a global clientele across diverse industries and sectors.
+Our firm provides tailored solutions that empower businesses to navigate and thrive in today's dynamic market landscape.
+With a commitment to excellence and innovation, Orbifold Consulting ensures that each client receives personalised strategies and expert guidance to achieve their unique business objectives effectively and sustainably.

+With over 25 years of experience as an independent consulting firm, we specialise in merging business acumen with scientific expertise to create customised software solutions.
+Our unique and innovative approaches leverage cutting-edge tools and technologies to meet the specific needs of our clients.
+We are committed to delivering excellence through bespoke solutions that drive efficiency, innovation, and success.
+By consistently staying ahead of industry trends and advancements, we ensure our clients receive the highest quality service and support.
+Orbifold Consulting excels in translating cutting-edge technologies into actionable business insights, empowering companies to embrace graph technology and AI to drive innovation.
+Our expertise lies in guiding organisations through the complexities of technological adoption, ensuring seamless integration and optimal utilisation of advanced solutions to achieve strategic goals.
+We are committed to fostering a culture of innovation, helping businesses not only adapt to but also thrive in an increasingly digital landscape.
+Through our comprehensive world-wide consulting services, we enable clients to harness the full potential of advanced AI, paving the way for sustained growth and competitive advantage.

+As a vendor-neutral organisation, we are committed to selecting the optimal technology for each project, ensuring tailored solutions that drive innovation from ideation to implementation.
+We position ourselves as your strategic innovation partners, dedicated to delivering excellence at every stage of your project’s lifecycle.